yxduir/m2m-70/README.md

 git lfs clone https://huggingface.co/yxdu/srt-large
 # Access to the Gemma models is required before using git lfs.
-git lfs clone https://huggingface.co/google/gemma-3-27b-it
+git lfs clone https://huggingface.co/google/gemma-3-27b-it cd ..
 ```

 ## Infer Demo
-This is a demo inference script for the FLEURS dataset, covering translation between 70 languages, with a total of 70×69=4,830 directions.
+This is a demo inference script, covering translation between 70 languages, with a total of 70×69=4,830 directions.
-This demo automatically downloads the 9 GB dataset from Hugging Face.
+This demo downloads the 9 GB dataset from HuggingFace.
-GPUs requires 80 GB of VRAM.
+It requires GPUs with 80GB VRAM, with support for BF16 only.
 ```
 bash scripts/infer_demo.sh
 ```